vrandall66/front-end-submissions-public/1803/awiedenman-personal/checkin-1-template.md

 Deliverables for next checkin:
 1. add redux, router boilerplate
 2. make initial api call and pull data into store on current fires
-3. research if there is an api for restrictions or use weather data.
+3. research if there is an api for restrictions or use weather data
-5. research how fire restrictions are determined.
+5. research how fire restrictions are determined
-4. switch page routes to have current fires first in line.
+4. switch page routes to have current fires first in line